 • A minor child

-Individuals who are not eligible-designated beneficiaries must distribute (i.e. withdraw) all the funds in the account by December 31st of the 10th year of the account owner’s death.
+Individuals who are not eligible-designated beneficiaries must withdraw all the funds in the account by December 31st of the 10th year following the year of the account owner’s death.`

-Eligible-designated beneficiaries are exempt from the 10-year rule: With the exception of minor children, they can take distributions over their life expectancy.
+Eligible designated beneficiaries are exempt from the 10-year rule (that is, unless they choose to take it).
+With the exception of minor children, eligible designated beneficiaries can take distributions over their life expectancy.

 Minor children must take any remaining distributions within 10 years after their 18th birthday.